maxgromov/receipt-processor-challenge/README.md

 docker build -t receipt-processor --build-arg GIT_REPO=https://github.com/maxgromov/receipt-processor-challenge .
 ```

-OR if you want work from local repository (clone ropository from github to your local machine) and from root aplication foldelr
+OR if you want work from local repository (clone ropository from github to your local machine) and from root aplication folder

 ```
 docker build -t receipt-processor .